sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=G6kvcga6zPQ&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed focuses on leveraging candlestick patterns to make informed trades.
-Here's a concise summary:
+### Summary of the Article on Candlestick Patterns

+#### Themes
-1. **Candlestick Analysis**: The video introduces candlesticks as a tool for visualizing price movements in financial markets, suggesting they can be effective for generating profits.
+- **Candlestick Analysis**: Overview of candlesticks as a tool for visualizing price movements in financial markets.
+- **Profitability of Candlestick Patterns**: Exploration of whether candlestick patterns can generate profit.

-2. **Backtesting and Quantification**: Instead of relying on anecdotal evidence, the strategy involves quantifying all candlestick patterns through backtesting.
-This process ranks the patterns based on performance metrics like the profit factor.
+- **Backtesting and Quantification**: Discussion on quantifying candlestick patterns through backtesting.

+#### Trading Products
+- **Trading Platforms Mentioned**:
+  - MetaTrader (as an example of a broker platform).
+  - Tradestation.

+#### Indicators
+- **Profit Factor**: A metric used to measure the performance of trading strategies.
+- **Drawdowns**: Measurement of peak-to-trough losses in equity curves.

+#### Strategy Details
-3. **Performance Results**: Over the past 30 years, using the top 10 candlestick patterns with at least 50 trades each, the strategy achieved a 20x return, outperforming a buy-and-hold approach by one percentage point.
-It also required less time investment (28% of the period).
+- **Candlestick Pattern Selection**: Focus on the top 10 candlestick patterns with at least 50 trades over the last 30 years.
+- **Equity Curve Analysis**: Examination of performance, drawdowns, and comparative analysis against the S&P 500.

+#### Backtest Performance
+- **Performance Metrics**:
+  - A "20 bagger" return over a 30-year period.
+  - Outperformed Buy and Hold strategy by one percentage point with only 28% time invested.
-4. **Drawdowns and Risk Management**: The strategy's maximum drawdown was under 15%, significantly better than the S&P 500's 55% drawdown during the same period.
-It provided uncorrelated returns, performing well even in recessions (e.g., +23.7% in 2008 and +2.2% in 2022).
+  - Maximum drawdown of less than 15% compared to S&P 500's 55% maximum drawdown during the same period.
+- **Recession and Falling Markets**:
+  - Candlestick patterns performed well in recessions, notably making a 23.7% return in 2008 (a bad year for stocks).
+  - In the 2022 bear market, candlesticks returned 2.2%.

+#### Conclusions
+- **Effectiveness of Candlestick Patterns**: The backtest results suggest that candlestick patterns can be effective and provide uncorrelated returns compared to traditional buy-and-hold strategies.
-5. **Practical Application**: The research is available for a moderate fee, including logic explanations, trading results, and code for platforms like MetaTrader and Tradestation.
+- **Practical Application**: The research is available for a moderate fee, including logic in plain English, trading results, and code for MetaTrader or Tradestation.

-6. **Conclusion**: The strategy concludes by emphasizing the effectiveness of candlestick patterns and invites viewers to subscribe for more content on trend-following strategies.

-This approach combines technical analysis with systematic backtesting to provide a data-driven trading method.
+#### Additional Information
+- **Future Content**: Mention of an upcoming video featuring three free trend-following strategies.
+- **Engagement Call**: Request to like, subscribe, and support the channel to continue providing quantified research.
 </details>

 <details>